 But one area I hadn’t really touched on yet– because I hadn’t really tackled it yet– was sentimental items.
 Marie lists this category last on her list when she talks about going through each area of the home to declutter because sentimental items and mementos are often the hardest items to part with.

 Admittedly, we had thrown most of our sentimental items into boxes and bins and left them in the basement where they were out of the way, and we didn’t really think about them most of the time.
-When I decided to take on the project of organizing our entire basement in the month of January, sentimental items were one of the first things I began to go through.
+When I decided to take on the project of organizing our entire basement in the month of January, sentimental items were one of the first things I began to sort through.

 When we started, Donnie was actually the big winner, with several boxes of items that he needed to go through.